Apply for semester and year-long exchange programs

 - Then, once our internal deadlines have passed, we will start to process your application and let you know if you been successful.

-Step 1: Attend a Curtin Abroad 101 information session
+Step 1: Attend a Go Global information session

-These weekly sessions are the best way to learn about the opportunities available and the program that is the best fit for you.
-You’ll meet past exchange students, and we’ll show you how to start your application and answer any questions you may have.
+These sessions are the best way to learn about the opportunities available and the program that is the best fit for you.
+We’ll show you how to start your application and answer any questions you may have.

 Time: 12.00pm to 12.45pm – presentation starts 12.00pm sharp!